fantasticmoose/OBS-Print-Progress/README.md

   http://192.168.x.x   # your OBS/desktop IP
   null                 # allows file access
 ```

+Camera orientation tips:
+- Check the raw stream (same URL the overlay uses).
+If it's mirrored or upside down compared to Mainsail's preview, set `flipHorizontal: true` and/or `flipVertical: true` in the HTML config.
+- In OBS you can also right-click the Browser source → Transform → Flip to adjust per-source.

 ## Add another printer
 1) Copy an existing HTML (e.g., `printer1.html` -> `newprinter.html`).